Bit-Nation/Pangea-Docs/README.md

  -  Please avoid duplicating any issue or pull request, **any duplicate will be closed**.
  -  Split your different changes in a clear way via commits, it will make the reviewer's task easier.
  -  Only one major change should be submitted per pull requests, help us review your code faster!
- -  Last but not least: be respectfull, no abuses will be ever tolerated and could result to the closing of your issue/pull request without further notice.
+ -  Last but not least: be respectfull, no abuses will be ever tolerated and could result to the close of your issue/pull request without further notice.

+### *_Release model_*

+ -  Following the [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development) methodology we will be using sprint releases whenever possible.
+ -  Before releasing we are making sure all unit tests are passing.